ashrafbarakat/magical-plant-1de8f/content/pages/index.md

     background_image: images/newMasjidCrossroads.jpg
     background_image_opacity: 50
     content: >-
-      # Real, beautiful plants right to your door
+      # Shopping for a cause, right to your door

       Don't forget to add your Snipcart API key to the site's configuration to enable Cart actions.